 #!/bin/sh accountname=cloudinfraadmin password="C0mputer@2020" dscl . -create /Users/$accountname dscl . -create /Users/$accountname UserShell /bin/bash dscl . -create /Users/$accountname RealName "CloudInfra Admin Account" dscl . -create /Users/$accountname UniqueID "2001" dscl . -create /Users/$accountname PrimaryGroupID 20 dscl . -create /Users/$accountname NFSHomeDirectory /Users/$accountname dscl . -passwd /Users/$accountname $password dscl . -create /Users/$accountname hint "computer" dscl . -append /Groups/admin GroupMembership $accountname

-- Click on Shell scripts under macOS policies
+- Click on Shell scripts under macOS policies.

-- Click on + Add to Add the script for deployment
+- Click on + Add to Add the script for deployment.

 - Run script as signed-in user: No

-- Hide script notifications on devices : Yes
+- Hide script notifications on devices: Yes

 - Number of times to retry if script fails : 3

-You can monitor the app deployment from Intune admin center.
-Go to Devices > macOS > shell scripts.
-Click on a shell script to monitor its status and then go to Overview page where you can find shell script deployment status.
+To monitor app deployment, access the Intune admin center.
+Navigate to Devices > macOS > Shell scripts.
+Click on a shell script to check its status, then go to the Overview page to view the shell script deployment status.
+To check the deployment status on a per-device or per-user basis, select Device status or User status under the Monitor section.

-End user Experience
+End User Experience

-- User: This is the Display name of the user
+- User: This is the display name of the user.

 - Group: Default group staff.

-- Account Name: User Account name
+- Account Name: User account name.

-macOS Intune deployment Troubleshooting
+macOS Intune deployment troubleshooting

 FAQs